 After this point the sprouted seeds can be planted in pots and either grown under lights indoors or gradually introduced to natural sunlight outdoors.
 A note of caution, the protruding rootlet is very fragile, so handle with care when planting.
 If seeds fail to germinate after the first cycle of hot/cold stratification, repeat the three months of warm treatment (around 80 degrees) followed by 3 months at 40 degrees.

-Peony seeds which a black or dark brown in color and have a hard, dry seed coat are in full double-dormancy.
+Peony seeds which have a black or dark brown in color and have a hard seed coat.
 If these seeds are planted outside without any special treatment, it will likely take two growing seasons for the right combination of water, heat and bacteria to beak down the seed coat and allow water and air to reach the embryo.
+We recommend scarifying the seed with a file or medium sand paper.
+Two or three passes is all that is needed to gently rub the seed coat.
+See the photos below.

 In order to speed germination, the seeds can be scarified.
 This is a method of physically breaking down the outer seed-coat.
 We use a rather course file.